Dievesa/ize-compose/README.md

 ## 🌍 Physical Layout Remapping (Firmware-Level)

-Rupert Edition v2.0.0 solves the structural limitations of the original firmware.
-We have remapped the input matrix so that the machine behaves as a native device. **Swap your physical keycaps, and the firmware follows.**
+Rupert Edition v2.0.0(Ize) solves the structural limitations of the original firmware.
+I have remapped the input matrix so that the machine behaves as a native device. **Swap your physical keycaps, and the firmware follows.**
 (To select your keyboard, go to submenu(System Set) and select your language at the *Latin* section.
-The Rupert Edition now features a hardware-level key mapping system.
-Simply swap your keycaps and the firmware handles the rest.

 * **Supported Layouts:**
     * **Korean:** Optimized 2-byte rendering.
     * **French (AZERTY):** Full support for é, è, ç, à.